flanux/-bank-compliance-layer/README.md

-# Flanux Compliance Layer - Complete Setup
+# Compliance Layer - Complete Setup

-The **final piece** of your banking infrastructure: Audit, KYC, and Regulatory Reporting.

 ## 🎯 What is the Compliance Layer?